zhouyanasd/SAES/README.md

 # SAES
-This repository offer an approach to combine the Covariance Matrix Adaptive Evolution Strategy (CMA-ES) and Bayesian Optimization (BO).
+This repository offers an approach to combine the Covariance Matrix Adaptive Evolution Strategy (CMA-ES) and Bayesian Optimization (BO).

 ## Bayesian optimization assisted by CMA-ES
 This part mainly focusses on searching the approximate best solution to the surrogate model built by gaussian processes.
 CMA-ES is adopting on the acquisition function as the optimization method